-The Most Important Nutrients for Optimal Energy All Day Long
+B Vitamins for Optimal Energy All Day Long

 Eating healthy meals, exercising, and getting adequate sleep are the best ways to boost your energy levels.
 But if your diet does not include B vitamins, you’ll be fighting fatigue for most of the day.

 Studies on the nutritional status of U.S. adults and children show that most of them get inadequate amounts of B vitamins (B6, B12, and Folate) from their diet alone1.
 B vitamins are crucial for your health as they help turn nutrients into energy.
 They also support the health of your nervous system, liver, skin, and eyes.
-B vitamins are very crucial during pregnancy when your child is developing.

 In order to avoid fatigue throughout the day, add these B vitamins to your diet: